alexey-nobody/test-runner-reloaded/README.md

 Please be advised that any kind of contribution (code, bug report, idea ...) deserves to appear here.
 If you don't appear here don't hesitate to open a new ticket.
 In the other hand if you don't want to be mentionned don't hesitate to notice it to me.

+Also big thx for my dear friend Maxim Bibik for great icon and logo.
+[Visit if your need best disign](https://xmmbbk.ru/)